GigaGamma/SuperiorNetworks/README.md

 ### The Higly Anticipated List of Games (drumroll please)
 **Released Games**
-> *Note: Theese Minigames are only as of October 5th, 2017.*
+> *Note: These Minigames are only as of October 5th, 2017.*
  - CTF:
   *no gamemodes as of the moment*

 **WIP-Beta Games**
-> *Note: SuperiorCraft Server is not responsible for glitches on minigames listed here.*
  - Survival Galaxy:
    - Modded
      - [ ] Kave Fac